LewisBull2303/UltimateRPS/README.md

   - This button allows the player to return to the start of the game and try again; the player can re-select the amount of rounds that they want to do.

-  - The button has similar styling to the other so the user can easily understand that it is an interactable object.
+  - The button has similar styling to the other, so the user can easily understand that it is an intractable object.

   - It is fully responsive on all screen sizes and is located on the Win/Draw/Lose Page.